magnusnissel/ARMCHAIR/README.md

  * Gather and report information on the full monitor corpus (as well as the individual feed subcorpora), such as token lists and stylistic metrics
  * Add/Edit the RSS feeds from a GUI (durrently a .csv file needs to be edited in the spreadsheet software of your choice, e.g. Miscrosoft Excel or LibreOffice Calc)

- # Files #
+## Files ##
  * rss_feeds.csv contains the RSS feeds from which to gather data.
  * armchair.py contains most of the actual code, but shouldn't normally be run directly.
  * comfy_armchair.py offers a to start the collection of texts manually (once or repeated runs).
 Eventually RSS settings should be editable from here as well.
  * simple_armchair.py this script will gather data from all feeds once when it is run.
 This is useful if you have a way to automatically start it (multiple times) each day( e.g. with a cronjob).
-  * endless_armchair.py this script can can be left running and will automatically collect data every 2/4/6 etc. hours.
+ * endless_armchair.py this script can can be left running and will automatically collect data every hour.

- # Requirements #
+## Requirements ##
 For now, ARMCHAIR needs to be run using a installed version of Python.
 A Windows EXE file will be available soon.
 To run the .py files you need:
   * Python 3.x
   * The following modules:
       * feedparser